gibsonlp/watermeter/README.md

 # Water meter project

 This repository contains MV-MA (NT) wireless water meter analyzer tool as well as:
-- html graph tool (under http dir)
+- A simple graph tool (under http dir) to visualize the data.
-- Simple python script that I used to reverse-engineer the protocol (under reverse-tool dir)
+- The python script I wrote and used to reverse-engineer the protocol (under reverse-tool dir).
+- OpenWRT configuration (not needed if you can run the analyzer tool directly on a RPi or any other capable hardware.)

-This meter uses dekaliters (DAL) to report volume (101.11 CBM = 10111 DAL) and - Centilitre / min to report flow (101.11 l/min = 10111 cl/min)
+This meter uses dekaliters (DAL) to report volume (101.11 CBM = 10111 DAL) and - Centilitre / min to report flow (101.11 L/min = 10111 cL/min)

 ## The following files need configuration
-All info would be in the header

 ### Mandatory:
 | File |  Comments |